tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 040.md

 - The item we're searching for is a necklace with a seal on it.
 It has an image of a dragon flying over the walls of what appears to be the city of [[Drakkenheim]].
 - [[Arken Highbloom|Arken]] and [[Sihrr]] stay for a sermon. [[Keth Darklighter|Keth]] finds a cat.
 - [[Silas]] drags [[Keth Darklighter|Keth]] reluctantly into the [[Skull & Sword]] after being insulted by the boy on a soapbox in the middle of town with a bunch of ignorant remarks.
+- [[Silas]] gets yelled at when entering the bar by the stupid ass skull.
 -